 Djokovic Denied 100th Title as Sinner Wins in Shanghai

-Novak Djokovic missed the chance to secure the 100th title of his when Jannik triumphed in the Shanghai Masters final.
+Novak Djokovic missed the chance to secure the 100th title of his career when Jannik Sinner triumphed in the Shanghai Masters final.
 The world number one, Sinner, 23, continued his impressive performance this season, defeating the 37-year-old Serb with a score of 7-6 (7-4), 6-3.

 Djokovic was aiming to become only the third man in history to reach 100 titles, following Jimmy Connors (109) and Roger Federer (103), who was present at the match.
 Djokovic remarked, "I have got to keep striving to make it happen somewhere in the near future," acknowledging that his only title this year has been the Olympic gold medal.